 Seat Leon Estate (2020-)

 The Seat Leon is one of the better family cars on the market, either as a hatchback or an estate.
 Sharing its platform and mechanical parts with the Volkswagen Golf, the Leon nudges the scales in its favour for many because not only is it cheaper to buy, but also because the exterior design is sharper and more stylish, with a sense of Iberian flair.
-The estate version (formerly known as the Leon ST, which stood for ‘Sports Tourer’, but now it’s just the Leon Estate), but it has all the style of the hatch, with sharp character lines on the bodywork.
+The estate version (formerly known as the Leon ST, which stood for ‘Sports Tourer’, but now it’s just the Leon Estate) has all the style of the hatch, with sharp character lines on the bodywork, along with an enormous 620-litre boot.

 The interior is a little more conservative but, depending on the trim level you choose, there are some very useful features and technology available.
 The engine range also has something for everyone, with petrol, diesel and plug-in hybrid versions on offer, but our choice is the flexible 1.5 TSI, as it's a good all-rounder.
 There is also a turbocharged 2.0-litre petrol engine in the Cupra variant that is tuned to around 300bhp, which is on a par with the Golf R: it’s quick and huge fun.
-But the 620-litre boot (which can expand to 1,541 litres by folding the seats down) is the main reason for getting the ST version, rather than the hatch.
+But the big boot (which can expand to 1,541 litres by folding the seats down) is the main reason for getting the estate version, rather than the hatch.
 It’s big enough for most uses, especially if you have young children and need to carry buggies and all sorts of other related paraphernalia.
-Also worth a look is the BMW 3 Series Touring, whose stylish looks and upmarket badge make it a favourite with young families, or you you want a high-performance alternative, then there’s the M3 Touring.

 Seat Leon Review

-There are plenty of solid diesel engines in the range, as well as petrol units and, from 2020, a plug-in hybrid called the iV with impressive fuel economy for low running costs.
+There’s a choice of petrol and diesel engines, and there’s also a plug-in hybrid (PHEV) called the iV with impressive fuel economy for low running costs and a real-world electric range of over 50 miles.
 Buyers can also choose a car with a four-wheel-drive system, while the various trim levels all have well-equipped standard specifications.
-All in all, it's one of the best used estate cars out there.
+All in all, it's one of the best estate cars out there.
 Also worth a look if size truly is everything is the Volkswagen Passat Estate, which shares a platform with the Superb, and so is similarly vast inside.

 Skoda Superb Review

 For those of us of a certain age, the name Volvo almost inevitably conjures up mental images of big, boxy estate cars, the ones that the Swedish brand built in the '80s and '90s.
-But things have changed, and in 2023, the company took the decision to stop building estate and saloon cars entirely in order to focus on producing SUVs and crossovers, which have become more popular with buyers.
-Bit of a shame for the estate car fans among us, but fear not, as there are still lots of Volvo estates sloshing around on the used car market.
+But things have changed, and these days a Volvo estate car is every bit as sleek and as stylish as one of its German rivals.
+Perhaps even more so.

 The same goes for the interior, which is beautifully appointed and has some of the most comfortable seats you’ll find in any car.
 The 529-litre boot is also pretty sizeable, so not only will you have a cool-looking container, but it’s also practical.
 Plus, of course, there’s the sense of safety that the V60 will afford you.
 Volvo has been an innovator in this area for decades, so it should come as no surprise that the V60 has a five-star Euro NCAP rating, thanks to some cutting-edge crash avoidance technology.
 Not feeling a Volvo badge?
 Then try the Audi A6 Avant instead.